natcap/invest.users-guide/source/carbonstorage.rst

 Detwiler, RP.
 1986.
 Land Use Change and the Global Carbon Cycle: The Role of Tropical Soils.
 Biogeochemistry2:67-93.

-Dias, AC, M. Louro, L. Arroja, and I. Capela.
-2007.
-Carbon estimation in harvested wood products using a country-specific method: Portugal as a case study.
-Environmental Science & Policy 10 (3):250-259.

 Edinburgh Centre for Carbon Management.
 The Establishing Mechanisms for Payments for Carbon Environmental Services in the Eastern Arc Mountains, Tanzania; 2007 May 2007.

 Fargione, J., J. Hill, D. Tilman, S. Polasky, and P. Hawthorne.
 2008.
 Land Clearing and the Biofuel Carbon Debt.
 Science319:1235-1238.